-There are 3 components to pan-fried dumplings:
+There are 4 core steps to making these pan-fried pork and cabbage dumplings:

 - Dipping sauce